ibm-cloud-docs/schematics/faqs/sc-general-faq.md

 When you provision resources with {{site.data.keyword.bplong_notm}}, the state of your resources is stored in a local {{site.data.keyword.bplong_notm}} state file.
 This state file is the single source of truth for {{site.data.keyword.bplong_notm}} to determine what resources are provisioned in your {{site.data.keyword.cloud_notm}} account.
 If you manually add a resource without {{site.data.keyword.bplong_notm}}, this resource is not stored in the {{site.data.keyword.bplong_notm}} state file, and as a consequence cannot be managed with {{site.data.keyword.bplong_notm}}.

 When you manually remove a resource that you provisioned with {{site.data.keyword.bplong_notm}}, the state file is not updated automatically and becomes out of sync.
-When you create your next Terraform execution plan or apply a new template version, {{site.data.keyword.bpshort}} verifies that the {{site.data.keyword.cloud_notm}} resources in the state file exist in your {{site.data.keyword.cloud_notm}} account with the state that is captured in your state file.
+When you create your next Terraform execution plan or apply a new template version, {{site.data.keyword.bpshort}} verifies that the Cloud resources in the state file exist in your {{site.data.keyword.cloud_notm}} account with the state that is captured in your state file.
 If the resource is not found, the state file is updated, and the Terraform execution plan are changed.

-To keep your {{site.data.keyword.bplong_notm}} state file and the {{site.data.keyword.cloud_notm}} resources in your account in sync, use {{site.data.keyword.bplong_notm}} to provision, or remove your resources.
+To keep your {{site.data.keyword.bplong_notm}} state file and the Cloud resources in your account in sync, use {{site.data.keyword.bplong_notm}} to provision, or remove your resources.
 {: important}

 ## What changes can I make to my resources?